prakharmrsl/easypcceo.github.io/pages/contact.md

 layout: page
 seotitle: "Contact Easy PC"
 ---
+You can contact me with any questions, comments, or concerns at the following address:

+** jacob.tuwiner@easypc.io **

-You can use this form to get in contact with Easy PC:
+Or you can use this form to get in contact with me:

 <div class="well">
 <div class="contact">